Danny Baker: Sacking by the BBC (2019)

 In May 2019, Baker posted an image on Twitter of a couple holding hands with a chimpanzee dressed in clothes.
 He had added the caption: "Royal Baby leaves hospital," referring to the recent birth of Archie Mountbatten-Windsor, son of Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex.
 Baker was subject to a backlash on social media, accused of mocking the Duchess of Sussex's African-American heritage with the tweet.
 Baker deleted the tweet and apologised, stating that he had made a "naive and catastrophic mistake" with his choice of image, but denied racist intent.
 He stated that the choice of a chimpanzee "dressed as a Lord" had been made "to lampoon privilege".
 The BBC sacked Baker, maintaining that he had made a "serious error in judgement" that went against the values of the station.
 Baker expressed disagreement with the BBC's decision to fire him, receiving support from several media figures.

 The Treehouse (since 2019)

 In November 2019 Baker launched a twice-weekly podcast entitled The Treehouse co-hosted by Louise Pepper.
 The format is a continuation of previous non-football radio shows being based upon humorous stories from listeners, often relating to pop culture.
 From August 2020, the podcast moved to a paid-only subscription model on Patreon.

 Other ventures

 Football videos

-Baker has presented a number of popular football videos and DVDs including Own Goals and Gaffs (1992), Right Hammerings, Whose Season Was It Anyway? (both 1993), Own Goals and Gaffs 2, Best Short Corners (both 1994), Fabulous World Of Freak Football (1995) and The Glorious Return Of Own Goals And Gaffs (2009).
+Baker has presented a number of popular football videos and DVDs including Own Goals and Gaffs (1992), Right Hammerings, Whose Season Was It Anyway? (both 1993), Own Goals and Gaffs 2 (1994), Fabulous World Of Freak Football (1995) and The Glorious Return Of Own Goals And Gaffs (2009).

 The Game (1990), a television show presented by Baker, following bottom-division East London Sunday League football teams, was released on DVD through Revelation Films on 24 May 2010.